-NPP began in 2008 with funding from the National Science Foundation (to Sarah Schoppe-Sullivan, the Eunice Kennedy Shriver National Institute of Child Health and Human Development (to Claire Kamp Dush), Ohio State’s Institute for Population Research, and Ohio State’s Human Development and Family Science program.
+NPP has been funded by the National Science Foundation (to Sarah Schoppe-Sullivan, the Eunice Kennedy Shriver National Institute of Child Health and Human Development (to Claire Kamp Dush), and Ohio State’s Institute for Population Research.

 - focus on dual-earner couples in which both mothers and fathers worked for pay prior to and after their first child’s birth